gcallah/hambone/chaps/chap1.md

 ## 1.

+If you're taking the drive from Columbia, South Carolina, down to Savannah, Georgia, about halfway along your trip, you'll find yourself on Carolina Highway, the main street of Denmark, South Carolina.
-Denmark, South Carolina, is a drowsy hamlet almost at the halfway point on the trip from Columbia down to Savannah.
-Carolina Highway is the main street through the town center.
-At its north end the street boasts a number of elegant, antebellum southern houses, with covered porches, balconies, wisteria climbing trellises and shading the porch, and crepe myrtles and pindo palms in the yard.
+At its north end the street boasts a number of elegant, antebellum houses, with covered porches, balconies, wisteria climbing trellises and shading the porch, and crepe myrtles and pindo palms in the yard.
 But by and large the town is in a state of advanced decay.
 The old downtown's brick buildings are more often empty than